LostInTheCloud/LoL-Data-Tool/index.md

 ## How to use

-Download the executable, move into your Data Folder, run!
+Download the executable, move into your Data folder, run!

 ## How to use from Source

-Download/Clone Repository, run 'build.bat' to compile, or just run the Python Script
+Download/Clone the repository, run 'build.bat' to compile, or just run the Python script.